kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-01-troubleshoot-prometheus-istio-server-crash-oom.md

     ```

-    Increase the limits for memory:
+2. In your deployment resource, increase the limits for memory:

     ```yaml
     resources: